music-of-the-ainur/almaren-framework/README.md

 Pipe each partition of the RDD through a shell command, e.g. a Perl or bash script.
 RDD elements are written to the process's stdin and lines output to its stdout are returned as an RDD of strings.

+#### Alias

+Creates a temporary view using the previews component, `createOrReplaceTempView`.

 #### Deserializer

-Deserialize data structures like XML, JSON, Avro etc to Spark DataFrame
+Deserialize data structures like XML, JSON, Avro etc to Spark DataFrame.

 #### SQL Statement